On the cluster admission problem for cloud computing: Conclusion

 \section{Conclusion}

 We have studied the problem of cluster admission control for cloud computing, where accepting demand now causes unrejectable demand in the future.
-The optimal policy would be given as the solution to a very large constrained POMDP which is infeasible to solve.
-In practice, simple threshold policies are therefore used for this problem, while we propose carefully designed heuristic policies.
-Our simulations, with parameters fit to traces from Microsoft Azure, show the potential gains based on our policies.
-Our results demonstrate that utilization can be increased by up to $14\%$ just from learning about deployments while they are active in the cluster.
-This can be increased to a $41.5\%$ gain if better prior information about arriving deployments is available, for example through learning or elicitation techniques.
-At cloud scale, these savings translate to many hundreds of millions of dollars over the course of a hardware lifetime, and any dollar saved directly translates to a gross profit increase for the cluster provider.
+The optimal policy is given as the solution to a very large constrained POMDP, which is infeasible to solve.
+In practice, simple threshold policies are employed for admission control.
+In contrast, we have proposed multiple more sophisticated policies.
+Our results demonstrate that the utilization can be increased by approximately $30\%$ just from learning about deployments while they are active in the cluster.
+Furthermore, we have shown that this can be improved to a $50-65\%$ gain if better prior information about arriving deployments is available, for example through learning or elicitation techniques.
+Even though the realized gains in practice are likely to be somewhat lower due to practical engineering constraints (e.g., the need to handle node outages), they should still be sizable.
+At cloud scale, even savings of a few percent translate to many hundreds of millions of dollars, and any dollar saved directly translates to a gross profit increase for the cluster provider.

-Our overall approach is fundamentally about managing the tail risks of a stochastic process.
-In our case, these are the rare events where the cluster runs out of capacity.
-Thus, our approach may also be of interest in other domains where the management of tail risks is important, for example in finance.